bosbec/mobileresponseDocs/scheduleNextJobs.md

 ## Connections

-This job can be connecte to the following workflow elements.
+This job can be connected to the following workflow elements.

 * Jobs